hxrm/Medical_Scheme_Charges/README.md

 **Evaluation**: To evaluate the performance of the models, the Scikit-learn library will be used.
 The library contains a metrics methods that provide the coefficient of determination (R^2) , mean absolute error and mean squared error for the results or prediction of a trained model (Deepanshi, 2023; Kim, 2023)  These metrics can be used to assess the performance and accuracy of a model.

 **Visualisation of results**: Seaborn and Matplotlib will be used to display the result (Deepanshi, 2023; KIm, 2023).
-Plots such as
+Plots such as:
 - True vs Predicted Values, to compare predictions to actual datapoint and assess linearity
 - Residuals vs Predicted Values, to assess the Homoscedasticity of model of model results.
 - Normal Q-Q Residual Plot, to assess if residuals are normally distributed